DARPA-CRITICALMAAS/uiuc-validation/README.md

 Included are two demo scripts that can perform generate validation metrics on a file(s) and/or directory(s).

-* **usgsDemo.py** : Will run the orginal USGS grading algorithm on the provided data.
+* **usgsDemo.py** : Runs the original AI4CMAMetric USGS grading algorithm.
+This is the algorithm that was used to grade the AI4CMA Competition.
-* **validationDemo.py** Will generate a simple F1 score and the USGS F1 Score for the provided data.
+* **validationDemo.py** : Generates a simple F1 score (equivalent to "difficult_weight" = None) and the USGS F1 Score.

 ```
 # Example call to validationDemo.py